 The Seller, Not the Property

 The other means of buying to sell concerns the seller and not the property.
-Sometimes, the seller finds themselves in a situation which necessitates the sale of their home as quickly as possible.
+Sometimes, the seller finds themselves in a situation that necessitates the sale of their home as quickly as possible.

 How to Successfully Buy to Sell

 Such are the two situations that could lead to a property becoming a profitable buy-to-sell opportunity.
 Naturally, the first step to successfully doing so is therefore keeping an eye out for these types of properties on the market.

 Once you have found a promising opportunity, here is how to go about it: